A Rush Solution without Pollution...

 Be assured that the final drinking water quality is of a high standard and meets all the required water quality standards.
 However extra treatment is required as a result of the water quality in the Glenhordial reservoir, which increases cost in order to maintain the necessary high quality drinking water standards for customers in the area.

 NI Water is working with The Water Catchment Partnership and the farming industry as part of an innovative campaign to help reduce levels of MCPA in the Glenhordial Reservoir catchment area.
 It is planned to offer a free weed-wiping service using Glyphosate, as an alternative to spraying MCPA, to demonstrate an alternative effective rush control method which causes less pollution.
 The overall aim is to show that pesticide levels can be reduced in the reservoir without the need for more expensive water treatment processes.
 This can then be used as a test project to demonstrate the benefits of NI Water working together with farmers and possibly doing more of these type of initiatives in future in other areas.

 The project will involve a Farm Liaison Officer working with farmers and land managers to manage the weed-wiping and provide accurate advice on handling, applying and disposing of grassland sprays, guidance on mechanical control of rushes and improving land condition to addressing the underlying causes of infestations.

-For more information please call our Farm Liaison Officer on 07803799217 or email weedwiping[AT]niwater[DOT]com
+For more information please call our Catchment Liaison Officer Rebecca Allen on 07772225226 or email weedwiping[AT]niwater[DOT]com